2009–2011 Toyota vehicle recalls

 On February 8, 2011, the NHTSA, in collaboration with NASA, released its findings into the investigation on the Toyota drive-by-wire throttle system.
 After a 10-month search, NASA and NHTSA scientists found no electronic defect in Toyota vehicles.
 Driver error or pedal misapplication was found responsible for most of the incidents.
-The report ended stating, "Our conclusion is Toyota's problems were mechanical, not electrical."
+The report ended by stating, "Our conclusion is Toyota's problems were mechanical, not electrical."
 This included sticking accelerator pedals, and pedals caught under floor mats.